sonam2new/Observability/README.md

     - Login as DB admin - *sudo su - postgres*
     - Database 'observatory_metrics' is already created - *psql -d observatory_metrics -U user*

+### Steps

+1. Clone the repository to your local machine using following command: